jakeFeldman/strapi-provider-upload-azure-storage/README.md

             /**
              * Note: If using a STORAGE_URL replace `https://${process.env.STORAGE_ACCOUNT}.blob.core.windows.net` w/ process.env.STORAGE_URL
-             * If using a CDN URL make sure to include that url in the CSP headers process.env.STORAGE_CDN_URL */ `https://${process.env.STORAGE_ACCOUNT}.blob.core.windows.net`, ],
+             * If using a CDN URL make sure to include that url in the CSP headers process.env.STORAGE_CDN_URL
+             * If using Azurite, add the Blob Service base URL here, e.g. http://localhost:10000 */ `https://${process.env.STORAGE_ACCOUNT}.blob.core.windows.net`,
+          ],